 The FOREST SCHOOL is a 100-hectare-large forested area between the cities of Balikpapan and Samarinda.
 The land provides natural living space for young orangutan orphans, who are taught essential forest survival skills through individualistic therapeutic and rehabilitative methods.

 Why do orangutans need to be protected?

 The orangutans of East Kalimantan need all the help that they can get.
-Only about 50,000 Bornean orangutans are left, which denotes an 80 percent decline since 1950.
-During the same time period some three-quarters of Borneo’s rainforest have been converted for human activities, mainly for industrial agriculture such as oil palm plantations, or extractive activities such as coal mining.
+Only about 100,000 Bornean orangutans are left and since 1950, some three-quarters of Borneo’s rainforest have been converted for human activities, mainly for industrial agriculture such as oil palm plantations, or extractive activities such as coal mining.
 This presents the orangutans with two possibilities: starve, or steal food from the plantations.
 Because of this, the farmers view them as thieves or pests who have to be killed.
 The helpless orphans are snatched from their dead mothers and are sold or held illegally as pets.

 With the support of Jejak Pulang, FOUR PAWS helps these young animals through expert care and individualised rehabilitation, in order to give them a second chance to return to where they belong- the rainforest.
 Bornean orangutans are listed as critically endangered on the IUCN Red List.
 We should not forget how similar orangutans and humans are, a fact which makes their survival even more salient for us.

 This project concerns itself not only with the rescue of individuals in one species: in their natural habitat, reintroduced orangutans can act as an umbrella species, who through their presence, provide protection for other endangered species such as rhinos, sun bears, proboscis monkeys, and many more.